nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

   * `<rol>` is the role of the holder of the certificate, always "0.00"
   * `<AGB-code>` is the AGB code of the holder of the certificate.

-## The use of UZI server certificate in the Nuts network
+## The use of UZI server certificate in the Nuts network or identifying organizations

 The focus on trust in the NUTS network for organizations lies primarily on the URA number identified as the `<Abonnee-nr>` on the UZI certificate.
 This number is used to identify the holder of the certificate within the Dutch